Arapahoe County Child Support Attorney

 These variables are plugged into a software program that calculates the monthly support amount pursuant to statute.
 The majority of child support litigation arises related to what figures will be used.
 Helping Arapahoe County residents, the experienced child support lawyers at Plog & Stein, P.C. are well versed in litigating what figures will be used to arrive at that monthly amount and understand the importance of making sure that the end result maps up with the financial realities at hand, and the law.

-Beyond the initial establishment of child support, the family lawyers in Denver at Plog & Stein, P.C. work to help our clients with other support issues, including:
+Beyond the initial establishment of child support, the experienced lawyers at Plog & Stein, P.C. work to help our clients with other support issues, including:

 - Medical and Activity Expenses